isage/Adrenaline/docs/src/05-PSPPlayback.md

 - **Support for all ISO formats**: `ISO`, `CSO`, `CSOv2`, `JSO`, `ZSO`, and `DAX`.
 - **Improved Compressed ISO read speeds**: Usage of a more efficient algorithm, block offsets cache, and a more aggressive form of the speedup hacks.

+## Other ISO features
+---

+Adrenaline offers a few other functionalities related to `ISO` and `Compressed ISO` that are worth mentioning.

+### Support for game update and DLC

+Adrenaline supports launching ISO games with updates and DLC when installed in their usual place (`???0:/pspemu/PSP/GAME/⟨GAME_ID⟩/PBOOT.PBP`).
+But, as a downside, having this file without `EBOOT.PBP` in the same folder causes the XMB/VSH to show duplicated items; to solve that, you can enable the [Hide DLCs in game menu](./08-CfwConfiguration.md#hide-dlcs-in-game-menu) CFW setting.

+### Support for manuals

+Adrenaline also supports manuals for ISO games.
+For it to work, the `.DAT` file must be in the `???0:/pspemu/ISO/` directory with the same name as the `ISO` game file.

+> [!EXAMPLE]
+> For the ISO file in `???0:/pspemu/ISO/my_game.cso`, the `DAT` file should be at `???0:/pspemu/ISO/my_game.DAT`